tony/learning-dsa/notes/progression-ds.md

-Below is an expanded list of approximately 40 chapters that integrate the suggestions for narrative flow, consistent templates, practical examples, code testing, and referencing Python’s standard library.
-The structure starts from absolute fundamentals, builds upon each concept, and grows into advanced, specialized topics.
-The sequence is grouped into thematic “Parts” to help learners see progress and context.
-Each lesson uses a consistent coding and documentation template and provides doctests and minimal, demonstrative code examples.
-Where possible, lessons reference Python’s built-in data structures and modules, and we weave a narrative scenario: imagine building a “Data Analytics Pipeline” that starts with basic data storage and evolves into a complex, high-performance system.
+Below is a revised and expanded snippet.
+First, we present the approximately 40 chapters of data structures as previously outlined, covering fundamentals to advanced topics.
+Then, after chapter 40, we add a new part dedicated to spatial and geographical indexing structures—**R-Tree**, **Quad-Tree**, **Uniform Grid**, **Space-Filling Curves**, and **GeoHashing**—as requested.
+Each new chapter follows the established pattern: a single data structure, complexity details, a brief code-oriented narrative, and tying it back into the Data Analytics Pipeline scenario.

+We incorporate the previously provided snippet about spatial structures seamlessly as a new part after the initial 40 chapters.

+---

-**Overall Scenario:**
+**Overall Scenario (Recap):**
-We’re gradually building components of a data analytics pipeline.
-Initially, we just store and manipulate data (arrays, lists), then we need quick lookups (hash tables, sets), sorting and searching large datasets (trees), scheduling and priority management (heaps), indexing large textual data (tries, suffix structures), and optimizing performance (balanced trees, specialized structures), all culminating in a scalable system ready for real-world deployment.
+We have gradually built components of a data analytics pipeline.
+Initially, we just store and manipulate basic data, then move on to quick lookups, sorting, searching large datasets, trees, heaps, indexing textual data, balancing performance, and specialized structures.
+Now, we turn to spatial data management—an essential capability for geographical data analytics in our pipeline.

 ---